ocbe-uio/bd4predict/README.md

 ## How to cite this software

+If you use this software please cite:

-Moreira-Soares Maurício (2025).
+>Moreira-Soares Maurício (2025).
 BD4Predict: quality of life prediction tool for head and neck cancer survivors. https://ocbe-uio.github.io/bd4predict.

+And our manuscript, if relevant:

+>Moreira-Soares, M., Fossen, E. I., Bilbao-Jayo, A., Almeida, A., Lopez-Perez, L., Alonso, I., ... & LeBlanc, M. (2024).
+Joint probability approach for prognostic prediction of conditional outcomes: application to quality of life in head and neck cancer survivors. medRxiv, 2024-12.